 On the other hand, the most important model of the astrophysical objects, the static spherically symmetric solution in $f(Q)$ gravity, so far rather remains unclear.
 Although BH solution was attempted \cite{lin}, it ended with constant non-metricity scalar $Q=0$.
 At the background level such solutions are the same as in general relativity with a cosmological constant.
 This is a temporary success where the field equation is heavily reduced by considering a constant $Q$.
 Very recently, in a wonderful work \cite{bh} some beyond-GR BH solutions have been described including the precise conditions under which these can be obtained.
 The respective classes of connections are different from that used in \cite{lin} and whether such connections can pass the energy conservation criterion, is a future research question.
-Model-specific WH solutions were discussed in $f(Q)$ theory \cite{wh1,wh2}, however a thorough research on this topic is still due. \cite{wh1} mentioned the non-existence of WH for quadratic $f(Q)$ model, but no further attempt on investigating the actual reason of this discrepancy was done.
+Model-specific WH solutions were discussed in $f(Q)$ theory \cite{wh1,wh2}, however further research on this topic is still needed. \cite{wh1} mentioned the non-existence of WH for quadratic $f(Q)$ model, but no further attempt on investigating the actual reason of this discrepancy was done.

-And here comes our crucial study, showing that the root cause lies in the fact that the energy conservation criterion/extended Bianchi identity/connection field equation, whatever terminology we impose, is not trivially satisfied in $f(Q)$ theory, and rather mostly model specific for non-constant $Q$.
-We have provided a simple tool to clarify the viability of the $f(Q)$ models, and we have also proposed the choices of $f(Q)$ models possible if the case (a) of the condition (\ref{z1}) is not satisfied.
+And here comes our crucial study, showing that the root cause lies in the fact that the energy conservation criterion/connection field equation/extended Bianchi identity, whatever terminology we impose, is not always satisfied in $f(Q)$ theory, for non-constant $Q$.
+It is rather impossible to obtain a beyond GR $f(Q)$ model in this modified theory which is consistent with the energy conservation or equivalently the connection's field equation in every spacetime geometry.